TDH-SSI-Hub/wiNBS/README.md

 is legacy or not.
 Some functions in this package do not accommodate legacy pages. `nbs_pdf_print()` should work from most pages with a print option.
 Currently, printing only works with Chrome browsers.

+On any non-legacy page, you can use `nbs_tab_select()` to click into a different tab.
+You need to provide this function with the tab index, not the text on the tab.

 ## Searching